PruvoNet/loopback-getting-started/README.md

 ```
 Notice that we got a valid response from the server stating the user was created.

 Lets try to get all the users we have by running the GET method on the /Users endpoint.
-Notice we got a 401 error code - which makes sense, as users data is sensative and and such no once can read it without the proper access - we will disucess ACLs later on.
+Notice we got a 401 error code - which makes sense, as users data is sensetive and and such no one can read it without the proper access - we will discuss ACLs later on.

-### 3. Attach DB
+### 3. Attach a DB

-Loopback comes with a in-memory DB for devloping purpuses which makes it easier to start working right away.
+Loopback comes with an in-memory DB for developing purposes which makes it easier to start working right away.
 Connecting a real DB is as easy as a cli command.

 > You can skip this step for now if you don't have a test DB set up

-For the purposed of this tutrial I will connect a MSSQL DB:
+For the purpose of this tutorial, we will connect a MSSQL DB:
 ```sh
 $ lb datasource
 ?
 Enter the datasource name: sql